Notice of Pre-AIA or AIA Status

 Claim 1 is drawn to a method which is within the four statutory categories (i.e., method).
 Claim 9 is drawn to a non-transitory computer-readable medium comprising computer-executable instructions which is within the four statutory categories (i.e., manufacture).
 Claim 16 is drawn to a system which is within the four statutory categories (i.e., machine).

-Independent claim 16 (which is representative of independent claims 1, 9) recites… accessing first assessment data for a first patient, the first assessment data generated by a clinician associated with the first patient in a clinical setting; generating a set of machine learning features based on performing feature extraction on the first assessment data; generating a first content selection, from a library of content, based on processing at least a subset of the set of machine learning features using a…model; and initiating delivery of the first content selection to a first user, wherein the first user cares for the first patient in the clinical setting.
+Independent claim 16 (which is representative of independent claims 1, 9) recites… accessing first assessment data for a first patient, the first assessment data generated by a clinician associated with the first patient in a clinical setting; accessing characteristics of a first user, distinct from the clinician and the first patient, that cares for the first patient in the clinical setting; generating a set of machine learning features based on performing feature extraction on the first assessment data and the characteristics of the first user; generating a first content selection, from a library of content, based on processing at least a subset of the set of machine learning features using a…model, comprising: identifying a subset of content by filtering the library of content based on the first assessment data; evaluating the subset of content using the…model; and refraining from evaluating at least one content item, from the library of content, using the…model in response to determining that the at least one content item is not included in the subset of content; and initiating delivery of the first content selection to a first user setting.

 Under its broadest reasonable interpretation, the limitations noted above, as drafted, covers certain methods of organizing human activity (i.e., managing personal behavior or relationships or interactions between people…following rules or instructions), but for the recitation of generic computer components.
-That is, other than reciting a “[processing] system” (claims 9, 16), the claim encompasses rules or instructions to collect data, analyzing the collected data, and outputting relevant data based on the analysis accordingly (i.e., instructions on how to care for a patient).
+The claims encompass a series of rules or instructions for a person or persons to follow, with or without the aid of a computer, to collect data, analyze the collected data, and output relevant data based on the analysis accordingly (i.e., instructions on how to care for a patient) in the manner described in the identified abstract idea, supra.
+The rules or instructions are the claimed steps, as indicated supra.
+That is, other than reciting generic computer components (discussed infra), the claim amounts to managing personal behavior or relationships or interactions between people following rules or instructions.
 If a claim limitation, under its broadest reasonable interpretation, covers managing personal behavior or relationships or interactions between people, but for the recitation of generic computer components, then it falls within the “Certain Methods of Organizing Human Activity” grouping of abstract ideas.
 Accordingly, the claims recite an abstract idea.

 Claim 1 recites additional elements (i.e., a machine learning model).
 Claim 9 recites additional elements (i.e., A non-transitory computer-readable medium comprising computer-executable instructions; one or more processors of a processing system; a machine learning model).
 Claim 16 recites additional elements (i.e., A system, comprising: a memory comprising computer-executable instructions; and one or more processors; a machine learning model).
 Looking to the specifications, a computing system having a non-transitory computer-readable medium comprising computer-executable instructions, one or more processors, a memory comprising computer-executable instructions is described at a high level of generality (¶ 0039; ¶ 0189-0190; ¶ 0207), such that it amounts to no more than mere instructions to apply the exception using generic computer components.
 Also, “a machine learning model” is described at a high level of generality (i.e., no description of the mechanism for accomplishing the result), such that using a machine learning model amounts to no more than a recitation of the words "apply it" (or an equivalent), such as mere instructions to implement an abstract idea on a computer, and only generally links the use of a judicial exception to a particular technological environment or field of use (i.e., computer technology), which does not impose meaningful limits on the scope of the claim.
 Looking at the limitations as an ordered combination adds nothing that is not already present when looking at the elements individually.
 The additional elements do not integrate the abstract idea into a practical application because they do not impose any meaningful limits on practicing the abstract idea.
 Accordingly, the claims are directed to an abstract idea.